By Mike Fedel

 I have enjoyed the first year of ADDA’s Non-ADHD Partner Peer Support Group.
-From the feedback I’ve heard, our participants enjoyed it as much or more than I did!
+From the feedback I’ve heard, our participants enjoyed it as much as or more than I did!

 I dug through my notes to find the very best advice our members offered each other.
 My criteria for deciding what to share with you were:

-the idea has to have produced results for more than one couple,
+- the idea has to have produced results for more than one couple,

-it has to be practical and specific, and
+- it has to be practical and specific, and

 - it has to be something you can do yourself.